tedhinklater/finimalism/README.md

 @import url("https://cdn.jsdelivr.net/gh/tedhinklater/finimalism@main/finimalism2-0.css");

 ```
 As far as Client / Web UI settings go, under "Display", Backdrops are enabled.
 Under "Home", the order is My Media (small), Continue Watching, Next Up.
+In the Movies/TV Shows gallery, Select View is set to Poster.

 The accent color is set to [168,94,198] to match the Jellyfin logo.